International Council for Helplines offers accreditation to all crisis helpline programs to ensure high quality standards and ethical practice.

 International Council for Helplines accreditation standards define and establish best practices in the crisis helpline field.
 The Standards focus on areas outlined below in order for programs to have the infrastructure in place to provide compassionate and non-judgmental services to those in need of emotional support.

-International Council for Helpline’s accreditation is recognized and accepted by the National Suicide Prevention Lifeline.
+International Council for Helpline’s accreditation is recognized and accepted by the 988 Suicide & Crisis Lifeline.

 How can becoming accredited benefit my organization?